 - One case occurs because of a bug in LaserWriter Driver 6.0.
-If you are using this driver and get a PostScript language error, especially if the sending application is Freehand (formerly from Aldus, now Macromedia), then select this option and output the job again. - Some applications use PostScript language Level 1 extended color operators incorrectly, producing incorrect (for example, blank) output.
+If you are using this driver and get a PostScript language error, select this option and output the job again. - Some applications use PostScript language Level 1 extended color operators incorrectly, producing incorrect (for example, blank) output.
 If you select this option, the RIP uses basic color operators instead, and output appears correctly.